Liberty Ship, Atlantic

 He’d gotten an Italian-American dictionary, but the pilots had quite a time talking to the “Eyeties,” as he called them.
 He said a lot of them knew more American than they did Italian.

 “No, Mom, I didn’t go near where Don was.”
-He’d tried to hint in his letter that he went the opposite way from Hawaii, but his parents hasn’t caught on.
+He’d tried to hint in his letter that he went the opposite way from Hawaii, but his parents hadn’t caught on.

 He hoped his folks would get word about Dale soon, and hoped the Japanese would go through with their promise to send names of their prisoners, especially after the uncivilized things they’ve done to their POWs had been reported.